kubermatic/docs/content/kubeone/master/guides/machine_controller/_index.en.md

 natively-supported, we highly recommend using machine-controller.
 Otherwise, you can use [KubeOne Static Workers][static-workers].

-For the required permissions of the machine-controller checkout the [cloud provider][provider-support-matrix] requirements section.
+For the required permissions of the machine-controller checkout the [machine-controller][machine-controller-requirements] requirements.

 ## Creating Initial Worker Nodes